emf-creaf/medfate/reference/defaultControl.md

   - `growthMortalityResults [= TRUE]`: Boolean flag to keep plant-level growth and mortality results (in a list called 'GrowthMortality').

+  - `decompositionPoolResults [= TRUE]`: Boolean flag to keep decomposition pool results (in a data frame called 'DecompositionPools').

   - `leafResults [= TRUE]`: Boolean flag to keep leaf-level results (in elements called 'SunlitLeaves' and 'ShadeLeaves').